guettli/Microsoft-365-vs-Google-Workspace/README.md

 ![image](https://user-images.githubusercontent.com/414336/149491469-49fca8a4-397c-4970-9ece-cc6da3595e89.png)

+# Microsoft Teams Client for Linux: 300% CPU (VideoCall)

+The Microsoft Teams client on Linux eats a lot of CPU.
+The fan is constantly running which is grrr.

+The video calls in Google (in Chromium) need much less resources.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.